Can you tell me where the most significant industrial complex in the world was before the industrial revolution?

 - Shushtar Grand Mosque: 1.5 km away

 - Mostofi Historical House: 1.4 km away

 Complex Working Hours

-Although some of these attractions, including the complex of mills and waterfalls, are illuminated and can be viewed at night, they do not have the same splendor as during the day.
-A visit to Shushtar city Historical Hydraulic System during the day is the only way to enjoy their beauty and architectural details.
+Although some of these attractions, including the complex of mills and waterfalls, are illuminated and can be viewed at night, they do not have the same splendour as during the day.
+A visit to the Historical Hydraulic System of Shushtar during the day is the only way to enjoy its beauty and architectural details.

 The Shushtar Complex is also open from 7 a.m. to 8 p.m.
 The complex will be closed from 1 to 5 p.m. on hot summer days.

 Due to the holiday and the mild climate of Shushtar city, more people visit the area during the Nowruz (March) holiday.
 Therefore, you may encounter many visitors to the Shushtar complex of water structures.
 The Shushtar Hydraulic System is open almost all year round to tourists.